 “So, what are the benefits?”

-The most effective way to lose weight is to simply eat less food.
+The most effective way to lose weight is to eat less food.

 But anyone who’s ever tried to “eat less food” knows it’s easier said than done.

-You have to constantly deny yourself, all day long:
+You have to deny yourself all day long.

 Intermittent fasting is an easy way to control your food intake without battling your cravings.